mongodb-js/mongosh/packages/async-rewriter3/README.md

    same offset).
 4. Generates the output by concatenating slices of the original source and the inserted strings.
-5. Runs a post-processing pass to relocate hoisted function declarations and to restructure `for-of` loops into a shape that produces friendlier error messages.
+5. Runs a post-processing pass to relocate hoisted function declarations.

-Compared to AST manipulation + code generation, this approach has the benefit that the output retains most of the original source character-for-character, which makes line/column numbers in error messages largely intact and avoids introducing unrelated formatting changes.
+Compared to AST manipulation + code generation, this approach is significantly faster.

 ## Feature parity